-- 1. Each programme, as mentioned in article 1.1, consists of a number of study components. - 2.
-All study components are described in a catalogue of study components (according to the format for descriptions of study components in appendix 3).
+- 1. Each programme, as mentioned in article 1.1, consists of a number of study components. - All study components are described in a catalogue of study components according to the format for description of study components in appendix 3.
 The complete overview of study components is further elaborated in detailed course descriptions that are shared with the students on the Portal.

-Article 3.2 Work load of study components
+Article 3.2 Work load of study component

 - 1. The studyload of each study component is expressed in an amount of European Credits.
-One European Credit corresponds to a studyload of 28 hours. - 2.
-The studyload of a study component reflects the number of hours students are expected to need on average to complete the component successfully.
-This includes both the contact hours and the hours of independent study.
-The actual studyload may differ to some extent dependent from the amount of selfstudy executed by the student.
+One European Credits corresponds to a studyload of 28 hours. - 2.
+The studyload of a study component reflects the number of working hours students are expected to need on average to complete the component successfully.
+This includes both the contact hours and the hours of independent study and learning.
+The actual study load may differ to some extent dependant from the amount of selfstudy executed by the student.